-Legacy Parks partnered again this year with Dogwood Arts to coordinate hikes and bike rides for the Hikes & Blooms and Bikes & Blooms outings!
-Thanks to support from volunteers from the Happy Hikers, Trek South, and Knoxville Botanical Garden, we’re looking forward to lots of great experiences on our trails and bike lanes.
+Legacy Parks has partnered again with Dogwood Arts to coordinate hikes and bike rides for the 2017 Hikes & Blooms and Bikes & Blooms outings!
+Thanks to support from volunteers from several community outdoors groups, we’re looking forward to lots of great experiences on our trails and bike lanes.

 Hikes & Blooms